aaronshaf/dynamodb-admin/README.md

 ```

 Options:
- - --open - opens server URL in a default browser on start
+ - --open / -o - opens server URL in a default browser on start
+ - --port PORT / -p PORT -  Port to run on (default: 8001)

+You can also specify port to run on by setting environment variable `PORT` to given number.
+This will override value specified on the command line.
+This is legacy way to specify PORT.

-# Use as a library in your project
+### Use as a library in your project

 ```
 const AWS = require('aws-sdk');